ROCm-DS/hipDF/docs/install/INSTALL.md

 ## Requirements

-hipDF requires ROCm 7.0.0 or later running on Ubuntu 22.04 or later.
+hipDF requires ROCm 7.0.0 or later running on a ROCm-supported operating system.
+Using Ubuntu 22.04 or later is recommended.
 See [hipDF supported environments, features, and interfaces ](docs/install/hipDF-support.rst) for more details, including supported GPU architectures.